Shacha noodles

 Shacha noodles (沙茶面 (沙茶麵, shā chá miàn, sa-te-mī)), also known as sate or satay noodles, is a noodle dish popular in southern Fujian province.
 The soup is made from shacha sauce and oil noodles, and is served with bean sprouts, pork liver and other ingredients added as toppings.

 On December 11, 1997, Xiamen Wu Zaitian Sate Noodles was identified as one of China's top famous snacks.

 Origin

-Satay is originally from Malaysia, but it can also be said to come from Indonesia.
+Satay or sate is a popular dish originally from Indonesia and Malaysia.
 Tea drinking is popular in the Minnan region (another term for southern Fujian province), so the Malay word for sate is translated into Minnan's word for sa-te which is called sha-cha in Standard Mandarin.
 Another saying about the origin of shacha noodle is that "tay" in satay has a similar pronunciation to the local Hokkien word for tea-"cha" so people call this food which is made from satay sauce shacha noodle.